Let me summarize the premise of this movie for you:

 If I were to simply cut and paste the above paragraph and repeat it around 12 more times, perhaps only breaking to put in the occasional plug for a shitty Sony product, you’d have a rough idea of what it’s like to watch Jumanji: Welcome to the Jungle.
 The premise of the film is actually quite inventive, but that’s sometimes hard to see past the obvious desperation of the five (!) credited screenwriters and, more likely, the studio suits and producers to make sure even the most video game ignorant among us can keep up with the plot.

 So, through a combination of repetitive on-screen dialogue and off-screen ADR Jumanji just keeps explaining itself to us, even long after we’ve stopped asking it to.
 A better title would be Jumanji: Welcome to Endless Exposition.
-Plus, the product placement is as blatant as it gets, but that can be ignored.
+Plus, the product placement is as blatant as it gets, but, hey, welcome to 2017.
 The nonstop display of characters explaining the plot and premise to us, on the other hand, will have you longing for Rachel Bloom to come along to slap everyone around:

 If you can somehow tolerate all of that, Jumanji is actually a perfectly not terrible movie.
 That’s not exactly a pull quote for the poster, but I grew up consuming a steady diet of perfectly not terrible movies, the kind that always seemed to come on HBO or were easily available on VHS through Columbia Movie House.
 If I was 12 and this Jumanji came on I’d watch the hell out of it.
 I mean, what’s not to love about The Rock pretending to be a sickly nerd stuck in an Adonis’ body?
 Or Karen Gillan being taught how to flirt by Jack Black and still totally sucking at it?
 Or Kevin Hart randomly blowing up after eating a piece of cake since that’s one of his weaknesses (for some reason)?

-The plot is basically Breakfast Club (seemingly stereotypical teenagers end up in detention together) meets Tron (sucked into a video game) meets Happy Death Day (the characters have a limited number of times they can die before they get things right), which at least gives us the fun of seeing the characters comically die multiple times.
+The plot is basically Breakfast Club (stereotypical teenagers end up in detention together) meets Tron (then they get sucked into a video game) meets Happy Death Day (they can only die so many times before they get things right), which at least gives us the fun of seeing the characters comically die multiple times.
 Through their experience inside the game and inside the bodies of their avatars, the teens all learn how to be better, braver, more present young adults, which works fine enough.

 RANDOM PARTING THOUGHTS